zk2275/p8105_hw2_zk2275/Homework2.md

             keep = T) # keep both id and study_id for comparision
 ```

-Then, 80 participants are only in the amyloid datset, 8 participants are
+Then, 80 participants are only in the amyloid dataset, 8 participants
-only in the baseline datset.
+are only in the baseline dataset.
 Retain only the participants who appear in both datasets.

 ``` r